-Strategically situated within minutes of the MBTA commuter rail, bus services, and the beautiful Clipper City Rail Trail which accesses downtown Newburyport.
-Instead of driving, Hillside residents can get some fresh air and reap the health benefits while reducing their personal transportation emissions.
+Hillside is strategically situated within minutes of the MBTA commuter rail, bus services, and the beautiful Clipper City Rail Trail providing access to downtown Newburyport.
+Instead of driving, residents can get some fresh air and improve their health while reducing their personal transportation emissions.
 And for those times when there is a need to travel by car, Hillside offers a fleet of Shared Electric Vehicles powered by on-site solar energy.

 Green Living Elements